KubawGaming/BetterRunnableAPI/README.md

 <br>
 Small library based on the Bukkit API that allows you to easily create a Task.
 The code was tested on minecraft version 1.20.4.
 I did not check compatibility with other versions!
+After creating new instance of some BetterRunnable, task will start automaticly.

 ## Example of use: